pronovic/apologies/.run/tasks/README.md

 You may use `$REPO_DIR` to refer to the main repository directory, and `$DOTRUN_DIR` to refer to the `.run` directory within the repository.

-If you need a custom task for your repository, it's usually simpler to implement that behavior within the task itself rather than breaking it up between a task and a command.
-This helps make it more obvious that your new task is repository-specific.
+If you change directories as part of your task, you _must_ change back to the original directory if the task completes successfuly.
+This makes it possible to safely chain together multiple tasks and commands.